pyn3rd/HSTS-SuperCookies/README.md

 ```

 #### Step 3
-Upload ``superookies.html`` to your own root directory of Nginx Server
+Upload ``superookies.html`` to your own root directory of Nginx Server.

 #### Step 4
 Access the page ``https://pynerd.xyz/supercookies.html``, and then fill the blank ``HSTS`` which is the data you plan to send.